azhuge233/EpicBundle-FreeGames-dotnet/README.md

 ## Usage

-Fill your telegram bot token and chat ID in Config/config.json.
+Set your telegram bot token and chat ID in config.json.

 Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more explanations, only notify varaibles are available for this project.